top of page

 Interpreting theory into practice, processing speed, fluctuating capacity, communication, perseveration, confabulation and the impact to learning.
 We consider how to differentiate the curriculum, providing strategies to consider supporting a spectrum of need; digging deeper into the practical considerations with case study reflection.

-• FASD Informed™ Alternative Provision Professional Stage 3: Supporting forward planning to support anticipated emerging needs, digging deep into 'switching' techniques, planning well ahead for transitions.
-Understanding the needs of carers & parents, vicarious trauma, adapting practice to plan to meet short and long term needs.
+• FASD Informed™ Alternative Provision Professional Stage 3: Supporting forward planning to support anticipated emerging needs, HPA Axis and aggression, digging deep into 'switching' techniques, planning well ahead for transitions.

 • FASD Informed™ Alternative Provision Professional Stage 4: